BY Cara Ameer a broker associate and global luxury agent. You can follow her on Facebook or Twitter.

 After days (or weeks) of negotiating, an agreement between the buyer & seller is finally reached!

-The buyer is excited that they’ve found their new home, the seller is glad they will be able to move on to whatever is next and the agents are glad that their goals for that listing have come to fruition.
+The buyer is excited that they’ve found their new home, the seller is glad they can move on to whatever is next, and the agents are glad that their goals for that listing have come to fruition.

 Contrary to what might be depicted on television or what many real estate agents think, when a contract is executed is not the time to begin celebrating.

 It marks the beginning of a long and uncertain process to a potential closing.
-There are almost always inspections to go through as well as an appraisal, if the buyer is getting financing.
+If the buyer is getting financing, there are almost always inspections and an appraisal to go through.

-Murphy’s Law is alive and well in real estate, if the other shoe can drop, it will!.
-The best way to increase a seller’s chances of crossing the closing finish line is to have a pre-listing inspection done before ever coming on the market.
+Murphy’s Law is alive and well in real estate: If the other shoe can drop, it will!
+The best way to increase a seller’s chances of crossing the closing finish line is to have a pre-listing inspection before ever coming on the market.

 Here are seven reasons why: